Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ```

 Where `<compiler>` is the name of the compiler module for the loaded programming
 environment and `<compiler>` the version you want to use.
-For example:
+For example

 === "CCE"